HandyGold75/Gonos/README.md

 This module aims to implement an easy and simple way to control Sonos devices while keeping advanced control possible.

 The documentation from [svrooij](https://github.com/svrooij/sonos-api-docs) can be referenced for the base implementation.
-Many thanks for the documentation as without it this module would not exist.
+Many thanks for the documentation as without it, this module would not exist.

 Next to the base implementation some helper function are present for easier use.
-For all helper functions please refer to the helper files.
+For all helper functions please refer to the files in the top level directory of this project.

-Note that most of this project is untested.
+Note that most of this project is untested, as such not all functions might not work as expected.
-Some functions might not work as expected.
+Do you're own testing and see if the functionality you need actually works.

 ## Usage